If you’ve gotten a foreclosure notice of default and want to know what the heck is going on, keep reading.

 Back before US law required a notice of default, people were sometimes foreclosed on without any warning.

 In fact, it’s happened even in the past few years – at least one bank has accidentally foreclosed on the wrong property and kicked people out of their house without due process or warning.
-It’s even happened around Crown Point .
+It’s even happened around Valparaiso .

 The notice of default is a very important step within the foreclosure process that gives people with an interest in the property to step forward and claim their rights – before it’s too late.